ibm-messaging/mq-dev-patterns/README.md

 ### Apple Silicon

-The IBM MQ Client Toolkit on Apple Silicon (ARM64) makes use of OpenSSL libraries for TLS.
+The IBM MQ Client Toolkit on Apple Silicon (ARM64) made use of OpenSSL libraries for TLS before version 9.4.1.
 For the MQI based samples in this repository, this means that `KEY_REPOSITORY` in the `env.json` file or environment variable `KEY_REPOSITORY` be set to the path for the queue manager's exported `.pem` file. eg. If you have exported the `qmgrcert.pem` file to the root directory of this repository, then set `KEY_REPOSITORY` to `../qmgrcert.pem` .